mozilla-l10n/localizer-documentation/webprojects/thimble.md

 # Thimble: how to localize and test

+Thimble is an online code editor that helps anyone learn HTML,  CSS and JavaScript by creating and remixing Web projects.
+For instance it can be used by educators around the world to teach web skills to kids, so the localization plays an important role.

-Thimble is enabled for [in-context translation](./tools/pontoon/translate.md#translating-using-the-in-context-editor), for a few pages.
+Thimble is enabled for [in-context translation](../tools/pontoon/translate.md#translating-using-the-in-context-editor), for a few pages.
 Some parts like the editor are not available, but can be [tested through the staging server](#testing).

 ## Testing